aasritkrishna123/Game-Analysis-Project/README.md

-# 🎮 Game Analysis Using Python & Power BI
+🎮 Game Analysis Using Python & Power BI

-## 📖 Project Overview
+📖 Project Overview

-This project presents an end-to-end **Game Data Analysis** using **Python for data exploration** and **Power BI for interactive visualization**.
+This project presents an end-to-end Game Data Analysis using Python for data exploration and Power BI for interactive visualization.
 The goal is to analyze game-related data to uncover insights into player behavior, game performance, genre trends, and engagement metrics.

-The project demonstrates a **full analytics workflow** — from raw data analysis to dashboard-driven business insights — making it highly relevant for **Data Analyst, BI Analyst, and Product Analyst roles**.
+The project demonstrates a full analytics workflow — from raw data analysis to dashboard-driven business insights — making it highly relevant for Data Analyst, BI Analyst, and Product Analyst roles.

----

-## 🎯 Project Objectives
+🎯 Project Objectives

-* Analyze **game performance and popularity trends**
+Analyze game performance and popularity trends

-* Understand **player engagement patterns**
+Understand player engagement patterns

-* Identify **top-performing games and genres**
+Identify top-performing games and genres

-* Track **ratings, usage, and trend variations**
+Track ratings, usage, and trend variations

-* Build an **interactive Power BI dashboard** for decision-making
+Build an interactive Power BI dashboard for decision-making

----
+🔗 Live Dashboard

+👉 Live Dashboard

+The live Power BI dashboard allows users to interact with filters, explore genre and platform trends, and analyze game performance dynamically.

-## 📦 Dataset Description
+📦 Dataset Description

 The dataset used in this project contains game-related information such as:

-* **Game Title**
-* **Genre / Category**
-* **Platform**
-* **Release Year**
-* **User Ratings / Reviews**
-* **Engagement Metrics**
-* **Sales / Usage Indicators**

-This data enables both **statistical analysis** and **visual storytelling**.

----

-## 🛠 Tools & Technologies Used

-### 🐍 Python (EDA)

-* Pandas & NumPy – Data cleaning and transformation
-* Matplotlib & Seaborn – Exploratory visual analysis
-* Jupyter Notebook – Data exploration and insights

-### 📊 Power BI (Visualization)

-* Interactive dashboards
-* KPI cards and slicers
-* Trend and category analysis
-* User-friendly business visuals

----

-## 📊 Key Analysis Performed

-* Genre-wise and platform-wise performance analysis
-* Rating and engagement comparison across games
-* Trend analysis based on release year
-* Identification of high-performing and low-performing games

----

-## 🔍 Key Insights

-* Certain genres consistently outperform others in terms of engagement
-* A small set of games drives a large share of user interest
-* Recent releases show higher engagement but stronger competition
-* Ratings play a major role in long-term game popularity

----

-## 📌 Business Recommendations

-### 1. 🎯 Focus on High-Performing Genres

-* Invest more in genres with consistently high engagement
-* Explore hybrid genres to attract a wider audience

-### 2. ⭐ Improve Low-Rated Games

-* Use feedback and rating trends to improve underperforming titles
-* Prioritize updates and fixes for games with strong potential

-### 3. 📅 Optimize Release Strategy

-* Avoid releasing multiple similar games at the same time
-* Use trend analysis to identify optimal launch windows

-### 4. 📈 Leverage Dashboards for Decision-Making

-* Use Power BI dashboards for real-time performance tracking
-* Enable stakeholders to drill down into game-level insights

----

-## 🚀 Project Outcome
+Game Title

+Genre / Category

+Platform

+Release Year

+User Ratings / Reviews

+Engagement Metrics

+Sales / Usage Indicators

+This data enables both statistical analysis and visual storytelling.

+🛠 Tools & Technologies Used
+🐍 Python (EDA)

+Pandas & NumPy – Data cleaning and transformation

+Matplotlib & Seaborn – Exploratory visual analysis

+Jupyter Notebook – Data exploration and insights

+📊 Power BI (Visualization)

+Interactive dashboards

+KPI cards and slicers

+Trend and category analysis

+User-friendly business visuals

+📊 Key Analysis Performed

+Genre-wise and platform-wise performance analysis

+Rating and engagement comparison across games

+Trend analysis based on release year

+Identification of high-performing and low-performing games

+🔍 Key Insights

+Certain genres consistently outperform others in terms of engagement

+A small set of games drives a large share of user interest

+Recent releases show higher engagement but stronger competition

+Ratings play a major role in long-term game popularity

+📌 Business Recommendations
+1. 🎯 Focus on High-Performing Genres

+Invest more in genres with consistently high engagement

+Explore hybrid genres to attract a wider audience

+2. ⭐ Improve Low-Rated Games

+Use feedback and rating trends to improve underperforming titles

+Prioritize updates and fixes for games with strong potential

+3. 📅 Optimize Release Strategy

+Avoid releasing multiple similar games at the same time

+Use trend analysis to identify optimal launch windows

+4. 📈 Leverage Dashboards for Decision-Making

+Use Power BI dashboards for real-time performance tracking

+Enable stakeholders to drill down into game-level insights

+🚀 Project Outcome

 This project showcases:

-* Strong **EDA and data storytelling skills**
+Strong EDA and data storytelling skills

-* Ability to combine **Python analytics with Power BI visualization**
+Ability to combine Python analytics with Power BI visualization

-* Practical understanding of **business and product metrics**
+Practical understanding of business and product metrics

----